 3. Lack of exposure of farmers as to how the markets and prices fluctuate.

 In May – July 2017 the price of tomatoes surged to 100 per kilo.
 This was because of a lesser supply and a huge demand problem.
 Subsequently, farmers saw the demand for tomatoes and started farming tomatoes.
-Also, there was a break to the draught as major parts of the country saw significant amount of rainfall after a long time including my own village.
+Also, there was a break to the draught as major parts of the country saw a significant amount of rainfall after a long time including my own village.
 Consequently, farmers made decent profit margins but didn’t reap huge profits.
 Because of a huge supply for a lesser demand, this sort of market fluctuation happens and the ultimate reason being farmers not predicting the market scenario.

 The ugly truth is when the produce reached the market for distribution, the agents who run the market gets to fix the price thus reaping in all the benefits of farmers hardship.

 To achieve a better understanding, consider a scenario where 10 farmers bring 10 baskets of tomatoes.
 If the market agent decides to fix 100 per basket, then the farmer would make 1000.
-Though it sounds like a deal, the agent takes a cut of 10% as a commission from each farmer to take the produce to the market.
+Though it sounds like a deal, the agent takes a cut of upto 10% as a commission from each farmer to take the produce to the market.
 This way the agent makes more than a farmer as the commission keeps summing up from many farmers.
 While the farmers are left with 850-870 per 10 boxes after their transport and other expenses, the market agent gets the benefit of farmers without toiling a sweat.

 These agents pay a meager amount to the government to run an agency and from there, the wholesale agents buy them and then sell to vendors and then the produce meets the consumer.